JabranShahen/BMAD_POC_NumberGame/docs/prd.md

 ---

-_This PRD captures the essence of funnums - mobile number-puzzle gameplay with time-pressure, progression, and lightweight monetization._
+_This PRD captures the essence of funnums - mobile number-puzzle gameplay with time-pressure, progression, and no ads in scope._

 _Created through collaborative discovery between Jabran and AI facilitator._